Mahala Ashley Dickerson: Civic and philanthropic activities

-During her years in Indianapolis she was active in Alpha Kappa Alpha sorority, the National Bar Association, the Lawyers Guild of American, Americans for Democratic Actions, American Society of Friends, the YWCA and NAACP.
+During her years in Indianapolis she was active in Alpha Kappa Alpha sorority, the National Bar Association, the National Lawyers Guild, Americans for Democratic Action, the Religious Society of Friends (Quakers), the YWCA and NAACP.
 She also served as chairman of the board of directors of the Marion County [Indiana] Colored Women's Republican Club.

 Later years

 Dickerson remained active in her later years.
 In addition to serving as president of Dickerson and Gibbons, the law firm she established in Alaska, she founded Al-Acres, a charitable non-profit organization.
 In 1983 she was elected the first black president of the National Association of Women Lawyers.
 In 1984 the University of Alaska awarded her an honorary Doctor of Laws degree.
 The American Bar Association also recognized Dickerson for her civil rights advocacy and legal career by naming her a Margaret Brent Women Lawyers of Achievement honoree in 1995.
 Dickerson published her memoir, Delayed Justice for Sale, in 1998.